- HOME

 in Harmony with Nature:

-Kobe Bussan Group is actively developing an eco-tourism business involving orchard farms heated by geothermal energy (from a hot spring), which will ensure better use of the stunning natural and cultural resources of Japan.
+Kobe Bussan Group is actively developing an ecotourism business, including tourist fruit farms heated by geothermal energy (from a hot spring) to ensure better use of the beautiful natural and cultural resources of Japan.

-One of the Japan's largest tourist farm & orchard
+One of the Japan's Largest Tourist Farms & Orchards

-In a geothermal field located in Mori-machi, Kayabe-gun in Hokkaido, Kobe Bussan Group is currently planning to build a large-scale greenhouse heated by geothermal energy (from a hot spring) and operate it as a tourist farm and orchard.
+In Mori-machi, Kayabe-gun, Hokkaido, Kobe Bussan Group is planning to build a large-scale greenhouse heated by geothermal energy (from a hot spring) as a tourist farm and orchard.

 Outdoor cultivation

-In recent years, we have been striving to produce cherry tomatoes and medium-sized tomatoes in hydroponic culture in a greenhouse heated by geothermal energy (from a hot spring).
+In recent years, we have started producing cherry tomatoes and medium-sized tomatoes by hydroponic culture in a greenhouse heated by geothermal energy.

-In recent years, we have been striving to produce cherry tomatoes and medium-sized tomatoes in hydroponic culture in a greenhouse heated by geothermal energy (from a hot spring).
+In recent years, we have started producing cherry tomatoes and medium-sized tomatoes by hydroponic culture in a greenhouse heated by geothermal energy.